 According to multiple Sikh Coalition surveys, Sikh American students experience high rates of bullying and harassment in our nation’s public schools.
 Some are even subjected to physical violence.
 We have seen a sharp increase in school bullying legal intakes in 2017.
 Sikh boys who wear turbans are called “terrorists” while Sikh girls are teased for having long hair; some children are even subjected to violence.
 Bullying occurs not only on school grounds but also on school buses and increasingly on social media, such as Facebook, Twitter, and anonymous mobile phone apps.
 Despite the growing recognition of bullying as a national problem, lawmakers and school officials do not collect comprehensive bullying data and are inconsistent in their enforcement of anti-bullying policies.

 The Sikh Coalition takes a holistic approach to preventing and ending bullying.
 Through direct surveys of Sikh American youth, we gain first-hand knowledge of the nature and extent to which they experience bullying.
 We are systematically sharing this information with local school officials and state superintendents to proactively address the problem at the community level.
-Simultaneously, we are asking federal policymakers to collect better data and partnering with the White House through initiatives like the ActToChange campaign to amplify the voices of Sikh Americans who experience bullying.
+Simultaneously, we are asking federal policymakers to collect better data and amplifying the voices of Sikh Americans who experience bullying.
 In addition, we are actively pursuing legal cases to pursue justice for Sikhs whose schools have failed to adequately address the issue.

 - % of Sikh children report being bullied in school

 - x the national average